Raising a future veterinarian?

 develop professional skills and solid resume points

-why a student's favorite animal is not the end of their education
+why a student's favorite animal is not the end of their education, but why it very well may also not be the beginning, either

-begin a resource of acronyms, root words, prefixes, and suffixes
+language in the animal and vet industry and begin your personal resource of acronyms, root words, prefixes, and suffixes

 how one identifies emergencies in triage

-the major vertebrate digestive systems through comparison and contrasting
+the major vertebrate digestive systems through comparison and contrast

 the body's greatest defense: the skin